imagexd/imagexd.github.io/_posts/2017-03-20-tutorial-materials.md

   If you are new to Python, please install the [Anaconda distribution](https://www.continuum.io/downloads) for **Python version 3** (available on OSX, Linux and Windows).
-  Everyone else, feel free to use your favorite distribution, but please ensure the requirements below are met:
+  Or, feel free to use your favorite distribution, but please ensure the requirements below are met:

   - `numpy` >= 1.11